Australia Day Program Update

 21-Gun Salute (Torrens Parade Ground) – 12:00pm to 12:15pm

-Mourning in the Morning, Aus Lights Evening Event and the Fireworks display are all located at ELDER PARK, Adelaide, SA 5000.
+Mourning in the Morning, is located at Tarntanya Wama/ Elder Park, Adelaide, SA 5000.

 The 21-Gun Salute will be located at the Torrens Parade Ground on Victoria Drive.

 There is no dress code for these events, but the ADCSA advises attendees to dress appropriately for the forecasted weather conditions.
-Eg. Hat, Sunscreen (Slip, Slop, Slap).
-Or a jacket and covered shoes (for cold/wet weather)
+Eg. Hat, Sunscreen (Slip, Slop, Slap), long sleeves and cool, breathable clothing.

 Several water stations will be located around the event area.
 Feel free to bring your own drink bottles and fill them up as required.